qavikamal2323/Ai266-spring22/README.md

 ###### Q2.
 Why do you think we study AI in BSCS?

 AI is the most important part in the computer world so we should learn the basics of AI.

+### RIYAN SHAHID.
+###### Q1.
+Why are we here?
+We are here to learn the principles and introduction to artificial intelligence.

+###### Q2.
+Why do you think we study AI in BSCS?
+Because AI has become an important part of computer science and AI will provide human-like interactions with software .